Home > Frequently Asked Questions

-Your instructor is your primary support while taking a distance learning course.
-In addition, the ELI distance learning counselors and other staff are available to assist you if you have a question, problem, or concern related to your studies.
-Contact an ELI distance learning student service counselor for answers to questions about financial aid, career planning, and tutors.
+Your instructor is your primary support while taking an online learning course.
+In addition, the ELI online learning counselors and other staff are available to assist you if you have a question, problem, or concern related to your studies.
+Contact an ELI online learning student service counselor for answers to questions about financial aid, career planning, and tutors.

 Do online courses have exams?

-How do I take exams for my ELI distance learning course?
+How do I take exams for my ELI online learning course?

 Do I need an NOVA student ID to take my exams?

-When taking a test at an NOVA testing center, you will need to bring your exam pass and a photo ID.
+When taking a test at an NOVA campus testing center, you will need to bring your exam pass and a photo ID.
 It does not have to be an NOVA student ID.
-Students enrolled in distance learning courses do not normally need an NOVA student ID card unless they visit a campus-based facility (e.g. computer lab) or plan to print materials from a campus computer.

 To request a proctor, complete the ELI Proctor Request Form and submit it with your proctor's statement on letterhead to ELI (see the Proctor Request Form for details.)